 WE ARE PURELY ACOUSTIC

 They knew we were coming and they came out looking for some songs they knew, a beat that was familiar and a distraction from the mundane.
-Funstrummers have not been known to be mundane although some of our guests fall asleep to the rhythm of the music.

 At this gig we were full of spaghetti from our Italian lunch.
 We had to sing about it.
 We also added in our new set of love and spring songs to our current reptoire.
-At this venue we enjoy staff who comes out to sing and play with us.

 Senior Citizens of Ripon get livelier than they expect when the Funstrummers come to entertain.

-"A lot of trees start from seeds so small" So they sang on Earth Day 2019 at Graceda Park downtown.
+"A lot of trees start from seeds so small" So they sang on Earth Day at Graceda Park downtown.
 "Dirt Made My Lunch" was a hit and while we were at it, we shook our sillies out!!
 Funstrummers and the Silly String Band.

 This gig was definitely enhanced by the enthusiasum of the activity director who welcomed us, took our picture and stayed to laugh and sing with us.
 Activity directors do a great job and we appreciate their help and how they support seniors in wholesome wellness activities!!

-At the Barking Dog Grill for a Fundraiser for International Women's Day and Stanislaus County Commissiion on Women's Scholarship Fund for Women.
+Playing for a Fundraiser for International Women's Day and Stanislaus County Commissiion on Women's Scholarship Fund for Women.
 Only spontaneous and creative women applied for this gig.

 On the road again taking the travel songs to Turlock.
 Pizza and salad bar and a fun group of seniors made the cold windy afternoon fly by.